-The sustainability of play-to-earn games, according to Axie Infinity COO Aleksander Larsen [video]
+Sustainable play-to-earn games, with Axie Infinity’s Aleksander Larsen [video]

 Axie Infinity COO, the Sky Mavis co-founder, Aleksander Larsen talks about the sustainability of play-to-earn games.

 Axie Infinity has taken the world by storm, with its digital creatures you breed and battle.
 But how exactly did the game come to be?
 What makes the play-to-earn game stand out from other blockchain-based titles, and how sustainable is it in the long run?
 Find out in this video session where Axie Infinity COO Aleksander Larsen discusses the game’s roots.

 At Pocket Gamer Connects Digital #8 (September 2021), Aleksander Larsen, co-founder and chief operating officer of Sky Mavis, the company behind Axie Infinity, talks about starting out in 2018.
 They weren’t afraid to think long-term.
 Despite the ups and downs, they knew what they needed to build and had a unique conviction that pushed them forward.
 He believes that when things are difficult, then that also means that the opportunity is likely there.

 He also discusses the importance of the play-to-earn community and the whole player base in 2019.
 In some ways, he believes that he and his team had a level of naivete.
 It was the intersection of gaming and new technology at the time, and they didn’t give up despite the challenges.

 Larsen shares his take on the idea of ownership in the digital space.
 He relates his own esports history with the world today – people can now truly have internet history that doesn’t disappear.